From June 2026, households will have more opportunities to recycle as part of nationwide changes to waste collections.

 Households will receive two food waste containers:

-• One lockable 23 litre food waste bin to leave outside for collection
+• one lockable 23 litre food waste bin to leave outside for collection

 Most households will also receive one extra 240 litre wheelie bin:

-• Addresses in Mid Suffolk will be delivered a blue lidded recycling bin for glass, plastics, metal and cartons.
-The current green lidded bin will become the paper and card bin.
+• will be delivered a blue lidded recycling bin for glass, plastics, metal and cartons

-When will I receive the new bin/containers?
+When will I receive the new containers and bin?

 Once you have received them, please store them somewhere safe, and do not use them.
-We'll let you know in May 2026 when to start using them.

 What if I don’t have room for extra bins?